How to Invest in Thailand

 Overview of Thailand's Economy

-After experiencing a setback with major flooding, Thailand's economy had been recovering strongly since 2013, thanks to a higher minimum wage and infrastructure projects in areas devastated by flooding.
+After experiencing a setback with significant flooding, Thailand's economy had been recovering strongly since 2013, thanks to a higher minimum wage and infrastructure projects in areas devastated by flooding.
 The country's GDP contracted by 0.3% in 2015, but quickly recovered to 3.2% in 2016, and 3.9% in 2017.
-And, economists believe that the economy will grow 4.2% in 2018.
+And, economists believe that the economy will grow by 4.2% in 2018.

 The country's political leadership has been under pressure since the military coup in 2014.
 With a new Constitution in place, the country's leadership hopes to move past these issues and rebuild the economy, although Western sources remain skeptical.
-The military government's latest "Thailand 4.0" initiative is designed to free the country from its middle income trap and make it a high-income nation.
+The military government's latest "Thailand 4.0" initiative is designed to free the country from its middle-income trap and make it a high-income nation.

 Investing in Thailand with ETFs

-The easiest way to invest in Thailand is using exchange-traded funds ("ETFs"), which offer instant diversification in a U.S. traded security.
+The easiest way to invest in Thailand is using exchange-traded funds ("ETFs"), which offer instant diversification in the U.S. traded security.
 With nearly $500 million in total net assets, the iShares MSCI Thailand Capped ETF (NYSE: THD) represents the most popular option for U.S.-based investors to gain exposure to the Thai economy.